NOAA-OWP/ngen/doc/NGEN_SERIALIZATION.md

 }
 ```

-The `CheckpointIndex` build drops records whose id is not in the
+The backend's index builder drops records whose id is not in the
+subset (the protocol forwards `id_subset` to the backend as an
-subset, keeping the index size proportional to the subset size rather
+`IdPredicate` that filters at index-build time), keeping the index
+size proportional to the subset size rather than the file size.
-than the file size.
-For a run restoring 10 k features from a 10 M
+For a run restoring 10 k features from a 10 M feature checkpoint,
-feature checkpoint, the subset cuts index memory by ~1000×.
+the subset cuts index memory by ~1000×.

 **Auto-derivation from the hydrofabric.** When `id_subset` is not
 supplied but a realization-level `serialization.restore` block *is*